-PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, over $1m in exclusive freerolls every year and the most free poker content available on the Web.
+PokerListings.com is the world's largest and most trusted online poker guide, offering the best online poker bonus deals guaranteed, exclusive site reviews and the most free poker content available on the Web.

-There is rarely a losing session of poker in which you aren't ahead in chips at some point in the night.
+There is rarely a losing poker session in which you aren't ahead at least ahead a few chips at some point in the night.

 Don't worry, I'm not going to tell you to cash out when you've made x amount of profit in relation to your bankroll or something equally as dumb.
 But there are many scenarios and situations that should be the session kill switch when encountered.

 No matter what you feel, wish or hope for, sometimes there is simply no money to be made from the game you're at.
 Other times, there's only money to be lost.